 Providing access to support services is crucial for employees with epilepsy to manage stress and anxiety effectively.
 An example of such services may be:

-b.
-Support Groups: Establishing support groups specifically for employees with epilepsy can be highly beneficial.
+2. Support groups: Establishing support groups specifically for employees with epilepsy can be highly beneficial.
 These groups allow individuals to connect with others who share similar experiences and provide a safe space to discuss challenges, share coping strategies, and offer emotional support.

 Flexibility in Work Tasks